wp-plugins/mit3xxxde-toolbar/readme.txt

 * let your users tweet your content

+* let your users share you site on facebook

 * let your users share your content to social network sites such as Delicious, Digg, Facebook, and more social bookmarking and sharing sites

-* Provides more then 20 themes
+* Provides 24 different designs

 == Installation ==